History of the Milwaukee Astronomical Society

 1964

-Ed Halbach elected Founder Member.
-800 red pines planted along the perimeter of the observatory property.
+is elected a Founder Member.
+800 red pines are planted along the perimeter

-With the acquisition of additional land which means we'll be staying put on the current property for the foreseeable future,
+means we'll be staying put on the current property for the foreseeable

-there is a plan plan to
+future, there is a plan to

 install 2 bathrooms and a darkroom by extending the Armfield Observatory to